 By no means is that all— there are plenty of private studios scattered throughout Princeton, and the streets are lined with bright murals, so take a stroll through town.

 Bluefield is a friendly and encouraging place, so it’s not surprising that artists, musicians and actors call it home.

 Artist Hal Brainerd’s third floor gallery is located in the Bluefield Area Arts Center.
 Famous for his landscapes, Brainerd has numerous pictures of Southern West Virginia.

 There’s no shortage of intriguing things to see in town.
 Bluefield was a hub for wealthy doctors and merchants during the coal boom.
 Several Neo-Classical homes set a delightful backdrop to the artisanal colony that lives here today.

 Bluefield also has a fine selection of art galleries and antique shops.
-If you enjoy the performing arts, drop by the Summit Players Theatre for a whimsical and entertaining afternoon.
+If you enjoy the performing arts, drop by the Bluefield Arts Center for a whimsical and entertaining evening.

 Which artistic spot do you like to stop in Mercer County?

 This post was last updated on November 6, 2018